viniciusfl/IC_porta_arduino/door_controller/CODE_OVERVIEW.md

    for accesses with the master key.

-7. Start operating; unless steps 4 or 6 blocked, we should be ready to go less than a second after the microcontroller is turned on.
+7. Start operating; unless steps 4 or 6 blocked, we should be ready to go a few seconds after the microcontroller is turned on.

 After the initialization is complete, we may receive updated versions of the DB file over MQTT; when this happens, we save the new file to disk